Daydream (1964 film): Reception

 Though modest compared to pink films which would come soon after, Daydream did contain female nudity, including a brief shot of pubic hair.
-To the outsider, Japanese censors can seem surprisingly lenient in what is allowed on film, however the depiction of pubic hair and genitalia was strictly forbidden.
+To the outsider, Japanese censors can seem surprisingly lenient in what is allowed on film, but the depiction of pubic hair and genitalia was strictly forbidden.
 Takechi fought the government's censorship of this shot, but lost.
 When the censors obscured the offending hair with a fuzzy white dot, Daydream became the first film in Japanese cinema to undergo "fogging," which would become one of the trademarks of Japanese pornography for decades.

 The Japanese government was also displeased with the film because it was released during the Tokyo Olympics, at a time when the world's attention was focused on the country.
 The authorities were not happy with the impression a widely released sex film might give.
 The Japan Dental Association protested against the film because of its unsavory depiction of their profession in the character of the dentist.
 Also, author Jun'ichirō Tanizaki was reportedly unhappy with the film.
 Tanizaki had worked with the cinema during the 1920s, and regarded Takechi's film as a sign of the decline of the Japanese cinema.
 Nevertheless, Daydream was a major success in Japan, greatly contributing to the acceptance of nudity in Japanese mainstream cinema.

 Daydream was presented to the Venice Film Festival in September 1964, but not accepted as an entry.
 Variety commented that it would have been acceptable as a special entry, adding, "It would probably have raised howls both for and against it."
 Variety gave the film a positive review, saying that despite the female nudity and erotic and perverse scenes, it was not done in bad taste.
 The review comments approvingly on the performances of Kanako Michi, Akira Ishihama and Chojuro Hanakawa.
 Director Tetsuji Takechi was also complemented for his "proper balance of over-statement and mock seriousness."
 About the film as a whole, the review says, "It is neatly lensed and edited with a gory color scene imbedded in this primarily black and white pic...
 This film could be accused of bad taste or pornography, and the many scenes of simulated love climaxes may add to this theory.
 But it also parodies and pokes fun at prudishness, sex overemphasis and the more lascivious love and adventure pix."

 Though Variety warned of possible censorship problems, it recommended distribution of Daydream in the United States for the foreign film, art film and exploitation markets.
 The film received two releases in the U.S., first opening in Los Angeles on 4 December 1964.
 Joseph Green, director of the cult film The Brain that Wouldn't Die (1962) re-released Daydream in the U.S. in 1966, adding his own footage to the film.
 This release of the film opened in San Francisco.